baudneo/zomi-server/README.md

 >[!CAUTION]
 > the pypi (pip) based `pycoral` libs only support python 3.7-3.9.
 If you are using python 3.10, you will need
-> to install the `pycoral` libs manually, please see: [this issue](https://github.com/google-coral/pycoral/issues/85) and read through the whole comment thread
+> to install the `pycoral` libs manually, please see: [this issue](https://github.com/google-coral/pycoral/issues/85)
+> and read through the whole comment thread.
+You could also build the `pycoral` libs from source for python 3.11+
+> using the method and hacks in that issue thread.

 ### Processor type
 >[!IMPORTANT]